 Today’s Wonder of the Day was inspired by Paula.
 Paula Wonders, “What makes a Frisbee fly? ” Thanks for WONDERing with us, Paula!

-What's that?
+What’s that?
 Up there in the sky!
-Is it a flying saucer?
+Is it a bird?
+A plane?
+A flying saucer?
 Nope!
 Well…kind of!
-It's not an unidentified flying object, also known as a UFO.
-In fact, it's an identified flying object, which would make it an IFO!
+It’s not an unidentified flying object, also known as a UFO.
+In fact, it’s an identified flying object, which would make it an IFO!
 What are we talking about?
 The Frisbee, of course!

-If you've ever been on a picnic or played at the beach, then you've most likely played with a Frisbee at some point in your life.
-If you're like many kids, the Frisbee may be one of your favorite toys to play with.
+Have you ever been on a picnic or played at the beach?
+If so, you’ve most likely played with a Frisbee at some point in your life.
+If you’re like many kids, the Frisbee may be one of your favorite toys to play with.

-With a simple flick of the wrist, you can send the plastic disc flying through the air in a wide, graceful arc.
-It's a fun and simple game to play with a friend…or even man's best friend.
-That's right!
+And it‘s easy to see why!
+With a simple flick of the wrist, you can send the plastic disc flying through the air in a wide arc.
+It’s a fun and simple game to play with a friend…or even man’s best friend.
+That’s right!
 Even dogs can learn how to catch a Frisbee!

 How do Frisbees fly so gracefully through the air?
 Are they powered by invisible fairy wings?
 After all, you won’t get the same result if you try tossing one of your mom’s nice dinner plates to a friend!

-There's no magic powering the Frisbee.
-It's pure science, and you might already be familiar with the primary forces responsible for a Frisbee's flight.
-But first, let's look back at the Frisbee's humble beginnings.
+There’s no magic powering the Frisbee.
+It’s pure science.
+In fact, you might already be familiar with the primary forces responsible for a Frisbee’s flight.
+But first, let’s look back at the Frisbee’s humble beginnings.

-Way back in 1871, college students would toss empty Frisbie Pie Company pie tins back and forth, shouting "Frisbie!" as they did so.
+Way back in 1871, college students would toss empty pie tins back and forth.
+These tins were made by the Frisbie Pie Company, and the students shouted “Frisbie!” as they threw them.
 In 1948, Walter Frederick Morrison and Warren Franscioni invented a plastic disc that would fly better than empty pie tins.

-They called it the "Flying Saucer," and Morrison eventually sold an improved version of the disc to Wham-O in 1955.
-Originally marketed as the "Pluto Platter," Wham-O released their version of this aerodynamic flying disc in 1957.
+They called it the “Flying Saucer.”
+Morrison eventually sold an improved version of the disc to Wham-O in 1955.
+Originally marketed as the “Pluto Platter,” Wham-O released their version of this flying disc in 1957.
 The name was changed to Frisbee a year later, although the company misspelled the name of the original pie company.

-Frisbees fly so well through the air thanks to their shape and the fact that they rotate.
+Frisbees fly so through the air thanks to their shape and ability to rotate.
 When you flick your wrist to send a Frisbee flying to a friend, you start the Frisbee spinning rapidly.
 It acts like a gyroscope, building angular momentum in the process.